danielskatz/sustaining-research-projects/README.md

 * Companies not always comfortable donating to campaigns

 ####Case Studies
+#####Need to check and update
 * [Michal Papis + Rvm (personal effort)](https://www.bountysource.com/teams/rvm/fundraiser)
 * [Andrew Godwin + Django (personal effort)](https://www.kickstarter.com/projects/andrewgodwin/schema-migrations-for-django)
 * [ribasushi + CPAN (personal effort)](https://www.tilt.com/tilts/year-of-ribasushi-help-him-focus-on-cpan-for-2016)
 * [RESTful WP-CLI](http://poststatus.com/kickstarter-open-source-project/)

 ##Crowdfunding (recurring)
 *If you'd like to fund ongoing project work, you can set up a recurring crowdfunding campaign, with a monthly or annual financial commitment that renews indefinitely (or until the donor cancels).
-Those who use your project regularly (including both individuals and companies) might be willing to fund your work.*
+Those who use your project regularly (including both individuals and companies) might be willing to fund it.*

 ####Pros
 * Few strings attached